tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Privacy Concerns: Data privacy related to nicotine exposure needs to be addressed with any wearable sensor solution.

-Overall, wearable nicotine quitting sensors hold promise as a tool to help teens quit vaping by providing data-driven insights and supporting behavior change.
+Overall, wearable vape sensors hold promise as a tool to help teens quit vaping by providing data-driven insights and supporting behavior change.